What is Home Health Care Nursing? Your Guide

 Family Benefits

-Families feel reassured when their loved ones receive care at home.
+Families feel reassured when their loved ones get care at home.
 More than 80% of patients and their families prefer this over hospitals.
-It reduces caregiver stress and allows families to play a more significant role in care.
+It cuts down on stress for caregivers and lets families play a bigger role in care.

 Healthcare System Impact